Last updated on February 27, 2026

 What Happens if You Only Have One Opponent Left?

-Myriad states that you create a copy of the creature for each opponent other than the defending player, so if there are no other players other than you and the defending player, no copies are created.
+Myriad states that you create a copy of the creature for each opponent other than the defending player, so if there are no other players than you and the defending player, no copies are created.
 You can’t just create tokens of creatures based on the starting number of opponents, only how many are still in the game.

 Can You Attack a Planeswalker Using Myriad?